Isomorph-Electrochemical-Cells/ORFB-0D-U-I-SoC/README.md

 Alternatively, the model can be executed by passing a single JSON configuration file to the function *runFromJsonString*, which in turn returns the requested model results as a JSON string.
 An example is provided in the Mathematica notebook *RunModelFromConfigFile.nb*.

 An interactive application of the model is provided as a Mathematica CDF file, which can be opened either in Mathematica or with the free Wolfram Player (https://www.wolfram.com/player/).
+Note that currently not all functions of the interactive CDF application are running correctly within the Wolfram Player.
+Therefore we recommend to use a full Mathematica installation to run the interactive application.

 ## Documentation

 See USER_GUIDE.md

 ## License